joshuaguerin/regr/README.md

 If more files were in the test directory containing the prefix `1.a` (for other students), `bregr` should process them all.

+For testing purposes, `bregr` should provide the most convenience for the user.

+## Issues
+This is a pretty quick and dirty script.
+It is currently working well for its intended purpose, which is automating regular expression testing for homework assignments.
+Since it is matching patterns in names, student work can easily be pulled from repos and dumped into a single directory for testing purposes.

+If you discover any major issues that you wish to report, feel free to create an issue.
+Since things are currently working well enough to make my life easier I'm not certain if or how this repo will be updated.